Master of Music in Church Music

 Degree with Recital: students may request the option of presenting a recital in applied areas of study.
 This option requires an audition and approval of the music faculty.

-Specific admission requirements for music degrees may be obtained by contacting the Division of Church Music Ministries office.
+Specific admission requirements for music degrees may be obtained by contacting the Church Music Ministries office.

 To be admitted to the Master of Music in Church Music degree program, students must hold a bachelor’s degree from an accredited college or university and demonstrate a satisfactory competency level in the areas covered by the following courses.